-Section 2.1 The Union shall be the exclusive bargaining agent in all matters of wages, hours and employment conditions in the application of the Agreement to employees in the classification of Court Clerk (Job Code 43210).
-Should this classification be reclassified or retitled without the addition of significant new or different duties, the Union shall continue to be recognized for this classification.
-Should new classifications be created, the Court and the City shall recognize the Union for those classifications, if such classifications perform a substantial portion of work presently performed by classifications listed in this Agreement.
+Section 2.1 The Union shall be the exclusive bargaining agent in all matters of wages, hours and employment conditions in the application of the Agreement to employees in the classifications of Court Clerk (Job Code 43210) and Court Financial Clerk (Job Code 43240).
+Should these classifications be reclassified or re-titled without the addition of significant new or different duties, the Union shall continue to be recognized for these classifications.
+Should new classifications be created, the Court and the City shall recognize the Union for those classifications listed in this Agreement.
 However, if another bargaining representative requests recognition for such a new classification, recognition procedures set forth in Chapter 41.56 RCW shall apply.